aluthra23/UMD-Courses-API/README.md

 UMD-Courses-API is an open-source API developed using the FastAPI web framework.
 This API provides direct access to data related to University of Maryland (UMD) coursework.
 The API and its documentation can be accessed [here](https://umd-courses-api-aluthra-705eb647.koyeb.app/).

+You can access the Swagger documentation to see this API in action at <a href="https://umd-courses-api-aluthra-705eb647.koyeb.app/docs" target="_blank" rel="noopener noreferrer">/docs</a>.

 ## Features

 This API allows users to: